goni5847/41549_HCI_LogBookTemplate/stage1_context/b_stage_1_context_definition.md

 ### - Heuristic Evaluation

 #### Method
-[ Describe the method used for the heuristic evaluation: procedure, number of experts, heuristics, severity scale considered, how was consensus done.]
 Foi avaliado o website por 3 especialistas, utilizando as 10 heuristicas de Jakob Nielsen, numa escala de 0 a 4.